jcupitt/argh-steroids/README.md

 ![In play](/screenshots/play.png)

-# Changes from Original
+# Changes from Original (added by Pierce Lally)

-* Added sound (on TODO list)
+* Added sounds (on TODO list)

 * Made python 3 compatible (on TODO list)

-* changes shield behaviour (not on TODO list)
-Shield mode 1 uses a key press and stays on for a period of time before turning off.
-There is a cool down between key presses (0 for original shield mode)
-User can change SHIELDBEHAVIOR with the variable on line 23 in ship
+* Option for "conventional" shield behaviour (not on TODO list) Shield mode 1 uses a key press ("F") and stays on for a period of time before turning off.
+There is a cool down between key presses.
+Use 0 for author's original shield mode.
+User can select SHIELDBEHAVIOR with the global variable on line 23 in ship.py.

 # Features